-ABI encourages action to sustain long-term state and federal funding to address the critical needs of lowa's transportation infrastructure.
+ABI encourages action to sustain long-term state and federal funding to address the critical needs of Iowa's transportation infrastructure.
 Revenue sources should be sought to diminish the reliance on the gas tax over the long term.
-An equitable means should be found to have hybrid and alternative fuels vehicles assist in the support of lowa's transportation infrastructure.

 ABI believes that user fees assessed for one mode of transportation should not be used or diverted to another mode of transportation, or diverted for non-transportation uses.
-Any sources of funding should give consideration to having Iowa remain competitive with border states.
-ABI supports modernization of Iowa air passenger terminals.
+Any sources of funding should give consideration to having lowa remain competitive with border states.
+ABI supports modernization of lowa air passenger terminals.